 T-Cell Lymphoma: Relapsed/Refractory

-Patients with relapsed disease are usually treated with Several drugs given together to increase response rate of certain tumors. such as ICE (ifosfamide, carboplatin, and etoposide) if stem cell transplantation is contemplated as the next step in therapy.
+Patients with relapsed disease are usually treated with combination chemotherapy such as ICE (ifosfamide, carboplatin, and etoposide) if stem cell transplantation is contemplated as the next step in therapy.
 However, some regimens or transplant might not be suited for everyone because of their high toxicity levels.
 Less toxic single agent therapies are also available and might induce a long-lasting remission in such patients.
 These therapies include belinostat (Beleodaq), brentuximab vedotin (Adcetris), pralatrexate (Folotyn), and romidepsin (Istodax).
-These drugs are approved by the U.S. Food and Drug Administration (FDA) for patients who have relapsed or those who have not responded to their first line of Treatment with drugs to stop the growth of rapidly dividing cancer cells, including lymphoma cells..
+These drugs are approved by the U.S. Food and Drug Administration (FDA) for patients who have relapsed or those who have not responded to their first line of chemotherapy.